 PLEASE NOTE: Submissions of the Common App will NOT be considered for MGP funding.
 You must submit your MGP application via Award Force.

-To learn more about The Common App, and how to use it when applying for upcoming grants, visit commonappartsbayarea.org.
+To learn more about the Common App, and how to use it when applying for upcoming grants, visit commonappartsbayarea.org.

 grantmakers utilizing the common app

-how to submit your application
+III: how to submit your application

 If you are using a template to complete your proposal, you will still need to submit your application using Award Force.